Le-Jared/Le-Jared/README.md

 - 👨🏻‍💻 Having experience in both worlds, I’m looking to put my unique blend of skills to work

-- 🌱 I'm innovative and experimenting on new projects
+- 🌱 I'm constantly challenging myself to build new things

-- ⚡ I enjoy diving 🤿 and reading 📖 when I'm not touching code

 ## Languages and Tools:
 <p align="center">